 - d.
 An attachment for supervising the pressure of other sources than those specified above shall be capable of being applied and operated as required by the authority having jurisdiction. - 3444.
 Water Level Supervision.
 Water storage containers shall be supervised to obtain two separate and distinctive signals, one indicating that the required water level has been lowered or increased and the other indicating restoration to the normal level. - a.
 A pressure tank supervisory attachment shall indicate both high and low level conditions.
 A signal shall be obtained when the water level is lowered or raised three inches from the required level. - b.
 A supervisory attachment for other than pressure tanks shall indicate a low level condition.
 A signal shall be obtained when the water level is lowered 12 inches from the required level. - 3445.
 Temperature Supervision.
-Water storage containers shall be supervised to obtain two separate and distinctive signals, one indicating that the temperature of the water has been lowered to $40^{\circ}$ F., and the other indicating restoration to the proper temperature. - 3446.
+Water storage containers shall be supervised to obtain two separate and distinctive signals, one indicating that the temperature of the water has been lowered to 40° F., and the other indicating restoration to the proper temperature. - 3446.
 Pump Supervision.
 Automatic fire pumps, auxiliary booster and special service pumps shall be supervised as prescribed by the authority having jurisdiction.
+Where supervision is applied to the electric power supplying the pump, connection of the supervisory device shall be made on the line side of the motor starter so that open fuses or open circuit breakers in the supply line to the pump will be detected at once.